Travel Preparation

 Clothing

-Pack lightweight, breathable, quick-drying fabrics in neutral colors (khaki, olive, beige) for island treks.
+Pack lightweight, breathable fabrics in neutral colors.
 Bright colors, especially red, can attract Komodo dragons and should be avoided during trekking.
-For liveaboard trips, bring a light fleece or jacket for evening sea breezes and early morning activities — boat decks can be surprisingly cool before dawn.
-A lightweight rain jacket is worthwhile during shoulder season months (April-May, October-November).
+Liveaboard trips require light fleece for evening sea breezes and early morning activities.

-Sunscreen, hat, sunglasses, closed shoes, swimwear, waterproof phone case, water bottle, small daypack, camera
+Day Trip Essentials: Sunscreen, hat, sunglasses, closed shoes, swimwear, waterproof phone case, water bottle, small daypack, camera.

-+ Light fleece, 2nd swimsuit, motion sickness meds, small toiletry bag, book/entertainment, power bank
+Liveaboard Additions: Light fleece, 2nd swimsuit, motion sickness meds, small toiletry bag, book/entertainment, power bank.

-+ Dive certification card, log book, own mask if preferred, wetsuit hood for cold thermoclines
+Diving Additions: Dive certification card, log book, own mask if preferred, wetsuit hood for cold thermoclines.

 Health and Safety